gendronb/fastify-named-routes/README.md

 This package brings support for named routes to Fastify.

-Being able to retrieve route options (`path` in particular) by name can be useful for generating URLs (for emails for example) or redirects (eg. Location header).
+Being able to retrieve route options (`path` and `url` in particular) by name can be useful for generating URLs (for emails for example) or redirects (eg. Location header).

+## What it does, and how

+This plugin creates a global (app-side) map of routes (route options to be more precise), keyed by user-defined names.

+To do so, it simply registers an `onRoute` hook that will add any route having a `routeName` key (under the route options' `config` key) to the routes map.
+Only routes with `{ config: { routeName: value } }` will be added to the routes map.

+The plugin is attached to Fastify under a `namedRoutes` property.
+To retrieve route options for any previously added "named route", simply use the `get` method on the plugin, with a single argument, the `routeName` that was used when the route was registered, like this : `fastify.namedRoutes.get('my-route-name')`

 ## Install
 ```